History of SMR

 I heard from peers that after doing the next level up of PDTR they never used a bunch of the techniques learned in the level below.
 I couldn’t fathom spending that much money on something that lacked efficiency.
 I vowed if I ever developed my own therapy every moment of that course would be efficient learning.

 One of the courses I had taken along the way was taught to me by Perry Nickelston.
 He taught me how to assess and treat the lymphatic system, most importantly chronic inflammation.
 As I experimented with this therapy I learned much from it.
-I discovered how organs and the lymphatic system were much higher in the nervous systems hierarchy than muscles and ligaments.
-If an organ is in distress, the nervous system will happily inhibit muscles as a way of redirecting neural drive to the organs.
+I discovered how organs and the lymphatic system were much higher in the hierarchy of the nervous system than muscles and ligaments.
+If an organ is in distress, the nervous system will happily inhibit muscles as a way of redirecting the neural drive to the organs.
 Time and again I saw how a dysfunctional lymphatic system could shut down many muscles.
-Through experimentation I discovered how to identify the exact cause of inflammation and how to correct it with SMR, there were very few clients I couldn’t fix in a just a few sessions.
+Through experimentation I discovered how to identify the exact cause of inflammation and how to correct it with SMR, there were very few clients I couldn’t fix in just a few sessions.

 All the while I was building a list of what I considered the most critical dysfunctions to check for and correct on all clients.
 When I put it to paper, I realized I had a system that therapists could apply to all their clients.
 They could deviate from it, but it was an excellent starting point.
 Instead of making a list of all inhibited muscles when a client first arrived, there were several fundamental dysfunctions that I would check for and correct before honing in on specifics of the clients' primary complaint.
 This would dramatically reduce the list of dysfunctional muscles and often have the client significantly better after the first session.